-Emory Point - a Mixed Use Project on Clifton Road
+The Point — A Mixed-Use Project on Clifton Road

-Employees working in the Clifton Corridor who live near their work places have shorter commutes on local roads and are more likely to walk, bike and take other alternative transportation to work.
+Employees working in the Clifton Corridor who live near their workplaces have shorter commutes on local roads and are more likely to walk, bike, or take other alternative transportation to work.

-To support this concept, Emory partnered in the development of a mixed use, residential-retail complex on Clifton Road across from the Centers for Disease Control and Prevention (CDC).
-This project, named Emory Point, was built and operated on a ground lease from Emory to Cousins Properties Inc. The second phase is complete and includes retail establishments and apartments which are leased by Gables Apartments.
+To support this concept, Emory partnered in the development of a mixed-use residential-retail complex on Clifton Road across from the Centers for Disease Control and Prevention (CDC).
+This project, now named The Point, has residential units leased by Gables Apartments.

-In addition to helping employees of several Clifton Corridor employers (e.g., Emory, CDC, Children's Healthcare, Druid Hills High School, Ben Franklin Academy) live closer to work, this project supports alternative commuting, neighborhood activity centers and pedestrian-street improvements—all key points of focus for the CCP.
+In addition to helping employees of several Clifton Corridor employers (e.g., Emory, CDC, Children's Healthcare, Druid Hills High School, Ben Franklin Academy) live closer to work, this project supports alternative commuting, neighborhood activity centers, and pedestrian street improvements—all important points of focus for the CCP.

-- 10 acres of existing development (the Emory Conference Center Hotel, which had an expansion that was completed in May 2009, and the 1599 Clifton Road Building, formerly known as the American Cancer Society headquarters);
+- 10 acres of existing development (Emory Conference Center Hotel and the 1599 Clifton Road Building);

-- 15-acre developable site along Clifton Road that previously included a parking lot and several dozen graduate housing units.
+- a 15-acre developable site along Clifton Road that previously included a parking lot and several dozen dated graduate housing units.